-Cubans rely heavily on an unreliable bus system that is cheap but overcrowded and slow with long queues and inconsistent routes and schedules.
+Cubans rely heavily on an unreliable bus system that is cheap but overcrowded and slow, with long queues and inconsistent routes and schedules.
 The new modern city buses cost 1 peso a trip, to anywhere in the city.
-Most visitors to Havana avoid the buses and rely instead on numerous, inexpensive taxis to get around the greater part of the city.
+Most visitors to Havana avoid the buses and rely instead on the numerous, inexpensive taxis to get around the greater part of the city.
 Renting a car is not the best option as car hire is expensive, roads are not well sign-posted, and numerous one-way streets make driving a real challenge.
 Different types of taxis cruise the streets, including tourist taxis, two-seater bici-taxis, colectivos (classic vintage cars) and the yellow scooter coco-taxis.
-Most tourist taxis are air-conditioned, metered and well maintained and charge in Convertible Pesos, but there are also vintage car owners who operate as unofficial taxis, although a rate should be negotiated beforehand as passengers are likely to be overcharged.
+Most tourist taxis are air-conditioned, metered, well maintained and charge in Convertible Pesos, but there are also vintage car owners who operate as unofficial taxis, although a rate should be negotiated beforehand as passengers are likely to be overcharged.
 Bici-taxis, coco-taxis and colectivos are officially not supposed to take tourists.
 A couple of vintage cars can be hired by tourists for tours around the city and can be found outside main tourist attractions like the Revolution Museum or the Capitolio.
 It is not generally difficult or expensive to get around in Havana, and it is a wonderful walking city when it comes to shorter distances.

 Become our Havana Travel Expert

 We are looking for contributors for our Havana travel guide.
 If you are a local, a regular traveller to Havana or a travel professional with time to contribute and answer occasional forum questions, please contact us.